djizco/react-bulma-companion/README.md

 The current Bulma version this library supports is `0.9.1`.
 To use an older version of Bulma with this library, please reference the **Legacy Support** section.

-React Bulma Companion works as a **companion** to Bulma's CSS classes and doesn't include any styles itself.
+React Bulma Companion works as a **companion** to Bulma's CSS classes.
+It doesn't include any styles itself.
 This allows you to import Bulma and customize it in any way you choose.

 ## Configure Bulma